Vacancy-driven inverse Lieb geometry: A general route to $d$-wave altermagnetism in two dimensions: Results and Discussion

-We consider the two-dimensional trigonal crystal structure of vanadium dichalcogenides, $VX_2$ ($X=\mathrm{S}, \mathrm{Se}$)~\cite{li2014versatile,ma2012evidence}, shown in Fig.~\ref{fig:am_change}(a, b).
-The pristine monolayer features a characteristic X-V-X sandwich configuration, where each vanadium atom sits at the center of an octahedron formed by six chalcogen atoms.
-This octahedral coordination not only stabilizes the overall trigonal lattice symmetry but also governs the electronic structure, where the valence states are predominantly derived from vanadium $d$-orbitals, giving rise to metallic behavior and intrinsic ferromagnetic ordering.
-To engineer the electronic and magnetic properties, we introduce targeted chalcogen-cluster vacancies into the $VX_2$ monolayer.
-Selective removal of a continuous chain of chalcogen atoms triggers extensive local bond rearrangements, culminating in the formation of a distinctive eight-membered atomic ring vacancy motif.
-This vacancy engineering modifies the stoichiometry from $VX_2$ to $V_2X_2$.
-The reconstructed $V_2X_2$ structure was fully optimized using first-principle methods and the relaxed configuration is shown in Fig.~\ref{fig:am_change}(c, d).
-Both the structures adopt monoclinic symmetry belonging to space group $P2/m$ (No.~10), with point group $C_{2h}$.
-The fully optimized lattice parameters are detailed in Table~\ref{tab:lat_pmt}.
-The asymmetric vacancy-induced reconstruction generates distinct local coordination environments for the two vanadium atoms, giving rise to two inequivalent sites, $V$ and $V^{*}$.
-The resulting structure effectively forms an inverse Lieb lattice, in which the magnetic vanadium atoms are positioned along the edges, leading to an intrinsic sublattice asymmetry.
-This asymmetry plays a crucial role in shaping the magnetic behavior of the system.
-Although each site hosts a finite local magnetic moment, these moments compensate exactly, resulting in zero net magnetization.
+We consider the two-dimensional trigonal crystal structure of vanadium dichalcogenides, $\mathrm{VX_2}$ ($\mathrm{X}=\mathrm{S}, \mathrm{Se}$)~\cite{li2014versatile, ma2012evidence}, shown in Fig.~\ref{fig:am_change}(a).
+The pristine monolayer features an X--V--X sandwich configuration, with each vanadium atom at the center of an octahedron formed by six chalcogen atoms.
+This octahedral coordination stabilizes the trigonal lattice symmetry and gives rise to vanadium $d$-orbital-dominated metallic bands with intrinsic ferromagnetic ordering.
+To engineer the electronic and magnetic properties, we introduce targeted chalcogen-cluster vacancies into the $\mathrm{VX_2}$ monolayer.
+Selective removal of a continuous chain of chalcogen atoms triggers extensive local bond rearrangements, forming a distinctive eight-membered atomic ring vacancy motif and changing the stoichiometry from $\mathrm{VX_2}$ to $\mathrm{V_2X_2}$.
+The fully optimized reconstructed $\mathrm{V_2X_2}$ structure is shown in Fig.~\ref{fig:am_change}(b).

-To validate the stability of the reconstructed $V_2X_2$ ($X=\mathrm{S}, \mathrm{Se}$) monolayers, we conduct energetic, dynamical, and finite-temperature stability calculations.
-Energetic stability is evaluated through formation energy calculations, which serve as a key indicator of experimental feasibility.
-The formation energy per formula unit is computed using the standard expression~\cite{ataca2012stable}:
+The stability of the reconstructed $\mathrm{V_2X_2}$ ($\mathrm{X}=\mathrm{S}, \mathrm{Se}$) monolayers is confirmed through energetic, dynamical, and finite-temperature analysis.
+Formation energies are computed using the standard expression~\cite{ataca2012stable}: